jwalton3141/jwalton3141.github.io/_posts/2020-03-24-Matplotlib-latex-PGF.md

 aspect ratio.

 It's possible to scale our figure within LaTeX, using a `\scalebox` or `\resizebox` command.
-However, I prefer to determine my figure size within python.
+However, I prefer to determine my figure size at the matplotlib end of things.
 To do this we first determine the textwidth of our documentclass.
 We can do this using the `\showthe` command.

 ```latex
 % your document class here